 Sitting in a peaceful location in the foothills of the Eildon Hills, this former 19th Century coach house combines all the charms of country living in the very heart of Border country.

-The beamed kitchen and dining room successfully combine both traditional and contemporary finishes while a large separate utility/boot room is perfect for drying off the four-legged members of the party!
+The beamed kitchen and dining room combine both traditional and contemporary finishes while a large separate utility/boot room is perfect for drying off the four-legged members of the party after a long walk in the Eildon Hills.

 Drawing room is generously proportioned room with the original coach house windows offering a wide open aspect onto the private courtyard.
 With two large sofas, flat screen TV with Freeview, extensive library which guests are welcome to use, writing desk with Wi-Fi hub.
 Large open fire with initial supply of logs provided.

-Kitchen/dining room with ceramic hob, electric oven, dishwasher, Nespresso coffee machine.
-Please note there is no microwave.
+Kitchen/dining room with ceramic hob, electric oven, dishwasher, Nespresso coffee machine and microwave.
 Dining area with seating for six.
 Adjoining utility/boot room with large fridge/freezer, washer/dryer and plenty of additional cupboard space.

 Bedroom one with zip and link beds which can be configured to 6‘ king size or twin as required, side tables, built in wardrobe.